thaixuandang/ronin-documentation/blog/zkevms-explored.md

 <p>&nbsp;</p>

 In this article, we focus on ZK rollups (zkEVM).
-First, we explore the concept of zero-knowledge proof (ZKP).
-Then, we delve into how ZKP can improve the scalability of blockchain.
-Finally, we summarize and compare some existing implementations zkEVM, evaluating their designs and performance.
+First, we present the concept of zero-knowledge proof (ZKP) and how ZKP can improve the scalability of blockchain.
+Then, we provide an overview of zkevm.
+Finally, we summarize and compare some existing implementations of zkEVMs, evaluating their designs and performance.

 ## What is zero-knowledge proof?